dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/setup.md

 ```

 ## atozsortfield
 **atozsortfield** is the field the sort by 'name' field sorts on.
 This will sort the field from atoz.
+If you want to add more options for sorting this will be the secondary field that will be sorted.
+For example, in this demo we added a sort by birth year. Élisabeth Sophie Chéron and Sor Juana Inés de la Cruz have the same birth year.
+To provide some structure they get sorted by birthyear and then their preferredName (the atozsortfield).
+This should be a single string field, not a list.

 ```
 lunr_settings: